margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The flickering lights-
-The flickering lights in the hearts of all the people throughout the nation and the earth The flickering lights in the homes and office buildings united You can see them from u p above in theplane looking down through the seat window
+The flickering lights in the hearts of all the people throughout the nation and the earth The flickering lights in the homes and office buildings united You can see them from up above in the plane looking down through the seat window

 A society run by electric lines, power grids, and lightbulbs.